The Active Life: serving the world through total self-giving to God

 -

-Apostolic service: Education, health, social assistance and evangelization.
+Apostolic service: Education, healthcare, social assistance, and evangelization.

-“Missionary action depends on your missionary formation… no one bears witness more effectively to evangelical values than those who profess consecrated life with total gift to God and availability to serve man and society”
+“Missionary action depends on your missionary formation… no one bears witness more effectively to evangelical values than those who profess consecrated life with total self-giving to God and availability to serve man and society.”

 — Redemptoris Missio, nn.
 69-70

-Women religious of Active Life act directly in society, bringing the Gospel to the world:
+Women religious of the Active Life work directly in society, bringing the Gospel to the world:

 -